|

 Phone

-If you want to get photos during Holi, you’ll want to make sure your phone is protected from the colours and water.
-A waterproof case or pouch to protect your mobile phone from water damage during Holi celebrations is highly recommended – a few of the group members on my tour said they saw these sold in the markets but didn’t grab one before Holi.
+A waterproof case or pouch will protect your mobile phone from dust and water damage during Holi celebrations.
 Alternatively, if you don’t have a waterproof them, a zip-lock bag will provide some protection from water and colours.

 Wet wipes

-Pack some wet wipes or baby wipes in your bag to quickly and easily remove colour from your skin and face during Holi celebrations.
+Pack some biodegradable wet wipes or baby wipes in your bag to quickly and easily remove colour from your skin and face during Holi celebrations.

 Water